Kevin O'Toole (soccer)

-Kevin William Nathaniel O'Toole (born December 14, 1998) is a professional soccer player who plays for Major League Soccer club New York City FC.
+Kevin William Nathaniel O'Toole (born 14 December 1998) is a professional footballer who plays as a left-back for Major League Soccer club New York City FC.
+Born in the United States, he received his Irish passport in November 2025.

-Career
+Club career

 O'Toole is a member of the New York Red Bulls Academy.
 During the 2015/16 season he appeared in 2 matches for the U-17/18 team.
 He also appeared for United Soccer League side New York Red Bulls II in 2016, signing on an amateur contract.

 O'Toole made his debut for the New York Red Bulls II in the summer of 2016 at the age of 17.
 He scored his first professional goal on July 23 in a 3–2 loss to Charleston Battery.
 On October 23, 2016, O'Toole helped the club to a 5–1 victory over Swope Park Rangers in the 2016 USL Cup Final, appearing as a starter in the cup final.

 O'Toole was selected by New York City FC with the 34th overall pick in the 2022 MLS SuperDraft.
 On March 7, 2022, O'Toole officially signed with New York City FC.

 International career

-He is eligible to play for the Republic of Ireland due to his Dublin-born Grandfather - he has said he would be proud to represent Ireland internationally.
-He received his first call up to the Senior Irish Men's National team on 6 November 2025 from head coach Heimir Hallgrímsson for their 2026 FIFA World Cup qualification fixtures against Portugal and Hungary.
+He is eligible to play for the Republic of Ireland due to his Dublin-born grandfather - he has said he would be proud to represent Ireland internationally.
+He received his first call up to the Irish national team on 6 November 2025 from head coach Heimir Hallgrímsson for their 2026 FIFA World Cup qualification fixtures against Portugal and Hungary.

 Personal life

-O'Toole's sister Jillian plays for League of Ireland Women's Premier Division club Treaty United.
+O'Toole's sister Jillian played for LOI Women's Premier Division club Treaty United.